 She has worked in a number of senior strategic positions and is looking forward to bringing that expertise to the development of partnerships with our stakeholders.

-Dr Susan Elcock - Director of Forensic Services
+Dr Susan Elcock - Executive Director of Forensic Services

 Dr Sue Elcock joined the Trust in May 2020 as Director of Forensic Services.